 ..About the school..

 A warm and friendly welcome to the Ickenham School of Dance.
-We are a new dance school with a fresh approach to teaching.
-We have been running for 3 years and had a 100% pass rate in ISTD ballet, modern and tap examinations.
-Pupils have successfully audition for Royal ballet associates, Tring park associates, Pantomimes, we have hosted workshops with Natasha Mould - Cats UK tour and participated in acrobatic arts workshops with teachers from Canada who work with the cirque du solei cast.
-Our aim is to produce technically strong dancers who would like to go onto vocational training or dance for fun.
+We have been running for 4 years and have a 100% pass rate in ISTD ballet, modern and tap examinations.
+Pupils have successfully audition for Royal ballet associates, Classical ballet academy, Tring Park, Ballet Boost, London Junior Ballet, Cecchetthi Associates and Pantomimes, Our aim is to produce technically strong dancers who would like to go onto vocational training or dance for fun.
 We are a Franchise of the Susan Handy School of Dance which was established since 1974.
 Branches are in Eton, Eton Wick, Windsor, Old Windsor, Datchet, Ickenham and Woking.
 All our teachers hold current qualifications, have worked in the professional industry and DBS checked.